Idaho governor signs bill to halt Biden moves on gun laws

-The Republican governor on Monday signed the measure prohibiting Idaho government entities from upholding Biden's executive actions announced in March.
+The new law came less than a week after a shooting at an eastern Idaho middle school injured two students and a custodian.

-The measure passed the Idaho House and Senate with veto-proof majorities.
-It also carried an emergency notice, meaning it went into effect with Little's signature.
+The Republican governor signed the measure Monday.
+It passed the Idaho House and Senate with veto-proof majorities and carried an emergency notice, meaning it went into effect with Little's signature.

 The new law is retroactive to Jan.
 20, the day Biden was sworn in as president.
-It prevents all Idaho government entities from enforcing executive orders, federal laws, treaties, agency orders and rules of the U.S. government involving firearms, firearm components, firearm accessories or ammunition that conflict with the Idaho Constitution.
+It prevents all Idaho government entities from enforcing executive orders, federal laws, treaties, agency orders and rules of the U.S. government involving firearms, firearm components and accessories, or ammunition that conflict with the Idaho Constitution.

-All three victims were shot in the extremities by the 6th grade girl and none had life-threatening injuries, authorities have said.
+All three victims were shot in the extremities and none had life-threatening injuries, authorities have said.
 The girl was disarmed by a teacher.

-Idaho already has in place legislation from 2014 stating that the state's government cannot enforce federal actions that infringe upon Second Amendment rights.
-The additions to that law added by the legislation signed by Little seek to prevent Biden’s executive actions from being enforced in Idaho.
+Idaho already has a law passed in 2014 stating that the state's government cannot enforce federal actions that infringe upon Second Amendment rights.

 Biden’s orders include a move to crack down on “ghost guns” — homemade firearms put together from purchased gun parts that lack serial numbers to trace them and are often acquired without background checks.